slauger/puppet-metricbeat/README.md

 ## Module description

-The metricbeat module installs, configures and manages the Elastic metricbeat service for shipping logs to Logstash, Kafka or Elasticsearch.
+The metricbeat module installs, configures and manages the Elastic metricbeat service for shipping metrics to Logstash, Kafka or Elasticsearch.

 ## Setup